redhatci/ansible-collection-redhatci-ocp/roles/create_certification_project/README.md

    os_content_type: "Red Hat Universal Base Image (UBI)"
    privileged: false
    release_category: "Generally Available"
    repository_description: "This is a test repo"

+# Any project for operators bundle certifications can use them
+cert_settings:
+   auto_publish: false
+   registry_override_instruct: "This are instructions of how to override settings"
+   email_address: "email@example.com"
+   application_categories: "Networking"
+   privileged: false
+   repository_description: "This is a test repo"

 # Project certification list setting (Optional)